davekinkead/LAWS4111/Contemporary Natural Law Theories.md

     How does efficacy affect accounts of law?
 Can positivists endorse law that is not followed or not effective?

-Internal morality -> morality of aspiration -> supererogative duties
+Internal Morality -> Morality of duty -> Obligatory duties -> Necessary to be called law

-External morality -> morality of duty -> obligatory duties
+External Morality -> Morality of aspiration -> Supererogative duties -> Necessary to be called non-defective law

+HLA Hart objected that Fuller confused morality with efficacy.
+Fuller responded that laws that conflicted with morality were unlikely to be effective.

 ## John Finnis